Spanish Armada: Background

+Philip now persuaded Mary to enter into a disastrous war against France.
+England landed forces in the Low Countries and with the failing support of Spain, won the Battle of St. Quentin.
+Though this brought victory for Spain, England had neglected her French defenses, and France took English Calais in the Siege of Calais (1558).
+Thus England lost her last possession in France, which she had held for over 500 years.
+This was undoubtedly a huge blow to Mary's prestige, who is reported as stating "When I am dead and opened, you shall find 'Calais' lying in my heart."
+England's wealth further suffered, not just from the cost of the war, but also from the reduced revenues from alum and the Antwerp cloth trade, caused by the loss of the port.
+The Kingdom of Spain had strengthened its hold on the Low Countries, weakening France with no cost to itself, but at great cost to England.
+Just before Mary's death, Philip and Elizabeth looked to come to an alliance and settlement, between England and Spain, and there is evidence even marriage between Philip and Elizabeth was explored, but the question of faith, and the unequal relationship between the two Kingdoms made this extremely unlikely.
+Until then, Spain and England had remained in an alliance – one that had lasted for over 70 years.

 Mary's death in 1558 led to her half-sister Elizabeth taking the throne.
-Unlike Mary, Elizabeth was firmly in the reformist camp and quickly reimplemented many of Edward's reforms.
+Unlike Mary, Elizabeth was firmly in the reformist camp and quickly re-implemented many of Edward's reforms.
 Philip, no longer co-monarch, deemed Elizabeth a heretic and illegitimate ruler of England.
 In the eyes of the Catholic Church, Henry had never officially divorced Catherine, making Elizabeth illegitimate.
-It is alleged that Philip supported plots to have Elizabeth overthrown in favour of her Catholic cousin and heir presumptive, Mary, Queen of Scots.
+Philip supported plots to have Elizabeth overthrown in favour of her Catholic cousin and heir presumptive, Mary, Queen of Scots.
 These plans were thwarted when Elizabeth had Mary imprisoned in 1567.
 Mary was forced to abdicate the crown of Scotland in favour of her son James VI.
-The first documented suggestion of what was called the Enterprise of England was in the summer of 1583 when, flushed with pride of his victory in the Azores, Álvaro de Bazán, Marquis of Santa Cruz addressed the suggestion to Philip II of taking advantage of it to attack England.
+The first documented suggestion of what was called the Enterprise of England was in the summer of 1583 when, flushed with pride of his victory in the Azores, Álvaro de Bazán, 1st Marquess of Santa Cruz addressed the suggestion to Philip II of taking advantage of it to attack England.

 Elizabeth finally had Mary executed in February 1587, due to constant plots against the queen carried out in Mary's name.
 Elizabeth also retaliated against Philip by supporting the Dutch Revolt against Spain, as well as funding privateers to raid Spanish ships across the Atlantic.
-She had also negotiated an enduring trade and political alliance with Morocco.
+She also negotiated an enduring trade and political alliance with Morocco.